Sneha (actress): 2013–present

 In 2013, she acted in a critically acclaimed movie Haridas.
 Her next release was a trilingual made in Kannada, Tamil and Telugu – Un Samayal Arayil (2014), the official remake of the Malayalam blockbuster Salt N' Pepper, where she starred opposite Prakash Raj and a bunch of debutantes.
 The Kannada version was successful, while the other two versions was unsuccessful.
 Sneha later hosted a Tamil reality television show Melam Kottu Thali Kattu, the show was aired for 2 seasons.

 In 2015, Sneha appeared in the Telugu film S/O Satyamurthy, starred in The Great Father (2017), starred in Velaikkaran.
 She was also the judge of the Tamil reality TV show, Dance Jodi Dance, alongside Radhika.
 She later starred in the Telugu film Vinaya Vidheya Rama (2019) and Pattas (2020).

 In 2023, She appeared with Mammootty in Christopher, her fifth film with the actor and second with director B. Unnikrishnan.
 She acted in the lead role of the Tamil children's film, Shot Boot Three directed by Arun Vaidyanathan.
-Then, Vijay and Sneha, who were last seen together in 2003 release Vaseegara directed by K. Selva Bharathy, will be pairing up after 22 years in Venkat Prabhu's The Greatest of All Time (2024).
+Then, Vijay and Sneha, who were last seen together in 2003 release Vaseegara directed by K. Selva Bharathy, were paired up after 22 years in Venkat Prabhu's The Greatest of All Time (2024).